samanthahuaa/apcs/cobo/celeb/README.md

-Hot Cake: Ariel, Samantha, Nada
+Non-Rogue AI: Ariel, Samantha, Nada

 To Do List:
 1. ~Celebrity Class~